clcriswell/DR-RD/docs/PROMPT_STANDARDS.md

 evidence markers and a non empty `sources` array.
 Finance and Marketing agents emit `sources` as a list of strings, while Regulatory and other roles expect `{id,title,url}` objects.
-A sanitization step converts markdown links or bare URLs into the appropriate format and drops malformed items.
+A sanitization step converts markdown links or bare URLs into the appropriate format, drops malformed items, strips markdown bullets and multi-line formatting, coerces between lists and strings, fills missing required fields with defaults, and removes extra keys such as `tool_result`.
 Agents returning empty sources in this mode trigger the evaluator retry.

 ## Migration Notes
 Roles now powered by `PromptFactory`: CTO, Research Scientist, Regulatory,